tomyedwab/yesterday/feat/admin_ui.md

    - Customizable dashboards
    - Advanced filtering options
    - Data visualization

+## ✅ Backend Implementation Summary (COMPLETED)

+The backend portion of the admin UI has been successfully implemented with the following features:

+### User Management Backend
+- **Password Updates**: Users can have their passwords changed with secure salt generation and SHA-256 hashing
+- **User Deletion**: Users can be deleted with cascade deletion of their access rules (admin user protected)
+- **User Updates**: Usernames can be modified with admin username protection
+- **Enhanced Security**: Admin user (ID=1) cannot be deleted or have username changed from "admin"

+### Application Management Backend
+- **Application Creation**: New applications can be created with auto-generated UUID instance IDs
+- **Application Updates**: All application fields (appId, displayName, hostName, dbName) can be modified
+- **Application Deletion**: Applications can be deleted with cascade deletion of access rules
+- **System Protection**: Core system applications (login and admin services) cannot be deleted

+### User Access Rules Management Backend
+- **Rule Creation**: New access rules can be created for users or groups with ACCEPT/DENY permissions
+- **Rule Deletion**: Access rules can be removed by rule ID
+- **Enhanced Querying**: Rules can be fetched for all applications or filtered by specific application

+### Data View Endpoints
+- **`/api/users`**: Lists all users (existing, enhanced with proper JSON tags)
+- **`/api/applications`**: Lists all applications sorted by display name
+- **`/api/user-access-rules`**: Lists access rules with optional `applicationId` query parameter filtering

+### Database Enhancements
+- **Performance Indexes**: Added indexes on `users_v1.username`, `applications_v1.app_id`, and `applications_v1.display_name`
+- **JSON Compatibility**: All struct fields use proper camelCase JSON tags for frontend compatibility
+- **Cascade Operations**: Proper cascade deletion of related records (access rules when users/applications are deleted)

+### Event System Integration
+All new functionality is properly integrated with the Yesterday event system:
+- **12 new event handlers** registered and implemented
+- **3 new data view endpoints** with proper error handling
+- **Type-safe event structures** with validation and error handling
+- **Database transaction support** for all operations

+The backend is now ready for frontend integration and provides a complete API for user management, application management, and access control rule management.

 This implementation plan provides a comprehensive roadmap for building a full-featured admin UI that integrates seamlessly with the Yesterday framework's event-driven architecture while providing an excellent user experience through Chakra UI components.